avengers-p7/Avengers_P7_Documents/Setup Load Balancers for Dev Network.md

- Step 5: Add at least 2 availability zones.
+ **Step 5** Add at least 2 availability zones.
 Select eu-north-1a and eu-north-1b